jaschwanda/wordpress-solutions/README.md

 ## Debugging ##
 Notes to help debug some WordPress issues.

-### Admin menu gap when debug mode is enabled issue
+### Admin menu gap issue when debug mode is enabled
 Sometimes when debug mode is enabled there is a 2em gap between WordPress admin menu and the bar.
-This CSS gap will show when there is a "Hidden" error if the following conditions are true:
+This gap will show when there is a "Hidden" error if the following conditions are true:
 ```
 if ($error && WP_DEBUG && WP_DEBUG_DISPLAY && ini_get('display_errors'))
 ```
 To show the "Hidden" error do the following...
 ```
+in the wp-config.php file:

+define('WP_DEBUG', true);
+define('WP_DEBUG_DISPLAY', false);
+define('WP_DEBUG_LOG', true); // Or give the desired log file path;

-wp-admin/admin-header.php on line 201
+in the wp-admin/admin-header.php file around line 201:

 $error = error_get_last();
 error_log('=== This is the "Hidden" error =================');